Zineb El Rhazoui: Charlie Hebdo shooting (2015)

-Post-massacre
+Post-shooting

 After the massacre, extensive security routines became a part of Rhazoui's life.
 She avoids eating at restaurants or taking the train.

 Those who defend the violence [against Charlie Hebdo] or who think we've all but asked for it ourselves," she has said, "I place...in the same category as the Islamists.
 Many of those on the left, in several countries, are so scared of being accused of racism or Islamophobia that they accept oppression and abuse of women and children, 'among the others.'
 They don't dare get involved.
 I think that's exactly what racism is – approving differential treatment.

 In January 2015 she toured Quebec for a fund-raiser for Charlie Hebdo, and also spoke about Islam and freedom.
 "Secularism as far as I know, is the only way to permit everyone to live in the same society, even if people are different," she stated, adding that Islam "needs to submit to secularism and it also needs to get a sense of humour."

-In February 2015 she received death threats via Twitter that she described as "a fatwa 2.0."
+In February 2015, she received death threats via Twitter that she described as "a fatwa 2.0."
 Several people online have written that it is their "obligation" to find her and kill her in order to avenge the prophet.
 Her husband has also been targeted with backlash as a result.
 In that month, thousands of supporters of the ISIS jihadist group called for lone-wolf terrorists to target el-Rhazoui.
 They tweeted under a hashtag translated as #MustKillZinebElRhazouiInRetaliationForTheProphet and posted her personal details, pictures of her husband and sister, and a map showing places she had visited, along with photographs of ISIS beheadings.
 In addition, reward money has been offered for information on her or her husband's residence or workplace.

 In March 2015, she gave a talk about the freedom of expression at the University of Chicago Law School in Chicago.
 Her visit to Chicago, sponsored by the university's French Club, marked the first time a Charlie Hebdo journalist had spoken in the United States since the attack.

 She was profiled on April 2, 2015, in a long article in the Norwegian newspaper Aftenposten.

 In April 2015, she moved from Casablanca to Paris.